dodo295/Speech_Recognition_Commands/README.md

    • Data Split

-      Train – 51,088 audio clips, Validation – 6,798 audio clips, Test – 6,835 audio clips
+      Train – 51,088 audio clips, Validation – 6,798 audio clips, Test – 6,835 audio clips.

 # Speech Feature Extraction
    • MFCC: Mel-frequency cepstral coefficients calculation

     • loader.py : Speech pre-processing, including data loading, and very short waveform stuffing (less than one second),we pad it with zeros, and compute the MFCC feature.
     • These features are saved in Pickle files for each training, validation, and testing dataset.
    You will find it in the mfcc_feature directory.
 # Input & Output